nowshinarony/Data-Engeering-Brazil-Ecommerce/README.md

 ## Implementing the data model (ERD) using PostGreSQL
 - Create a new database named: brazilEcommerce
-- Open query tool -> run the sql commands in the file Tables.sql
+- Open query tool -> run the sql commands in the file OriginalERDTables.sql
 - Open PSQL tool -> run the commands in file loadDatafromCSV.rtf.
 Change the path to the path of your csv files.

 ## Deciding whether to transform ERD to Star or Snowflake Schema